 You begin the same with a very brief background of yourself as a professional and the exact profile for which you are sending the resume.

-You spend a couple of paragraphs (max!) detailing your previous work profiles while keeping it highly restricted as per the requirements of the job.
+You spend a 3-4 paragraphs (max!) detailing your previous work profiles while keeping it highly restricted as per the requirements of the job.

 No need to elaborate each work profile - that's the job of the resume.